Student Success is at an all-Time High: Understanding U.S. Graduation Rates in Context

 Alexandros M. Goudas March 2018

 If you read articles on postsecondary education, you know that graduation rates are consistently being characterized as low.
-People like to compare higher education to factories.
-If someone told you that a widget factory was only completing 50% of their widgets, you might say the factory is not worth investing in.
+People like to compare higher education to factories (Belfield & Crosta, 2013; Schneider, 2008).
+If someone told you that a widget factory was only successfully completing 50% of their widgets, you might say the factory is not worth investing in.
 You might say its business model is a failure.
 Similarly, you might hear that four-year colleges only graduate about half of all students who enroll, and you might think that these institutions are failures as well.
 Once you view a college like a factory, you want to assess it and reform it like a factory.

-Compounding the problem, just like in this NBC article, people who write about the subject often include terms such as “just” and “only” in titles and sentences before citing certain percentages that appear low to outside observers.
-Here is another article with “just” before a percent, and the title of the article has the word “disappointing” in it.
+Compounding the problem, like the NBC article entitled “Just Over Half of All College Students Actually Graduate, Report Finds” (Chuck, 2015), people who write about the subject often include terms such as “just” and “only” in titles and sentences before citing certain percentages that appear low to outside observers.
+Cooper (2017) is yet another article that contains”just” before a postsecondary completion rate, and the title of the article has the word “disappointing” in it.

-Sometimes organizations even refer to these numbers as being “a crisis in higher education.”
-The same organization in that link compares postsecondary education to a leak in a pipeline by stating, “It looks like the higher education portion of the pipeline has sprung a major leak” (Hiler, 2018, see video starting at 0:40).
-They act as if that students in the past were more easily able to go from high school to college and finish without dropping out, and that somehow what we are seeing in higher education right now is worse or abnormal.
+Sometimes organizations even refer to these numbers as being a “crisis in higher education” (Itzkowitz, 2018).
+The same organization in another post compared postsecondary education to a leak in a pipeline by stating, “It looks like the higher education portion of the pipeline has sprung a major leak” (Hiler, 2018, video, 0:40).
+With the use of the idea of a “leaky pipeline,” it appears as if students in the past were more easily able to go from high school to college and finish without dropping out, and that somehow what the data show in higher education right now is worse or abnormal.

 However, to understand whether current postsecondary graduation rates are high or low, normal or abnormal, one must place them into a more historical and contextual progression.
 That progression should include data on high school enrollment-to-completion, as well as college enrollment-to-completion, and ideally this data should go back many decades.
 This would add context to any random completion metric such as a 50% graduation rate.
 Fortunately, there are several sources that provide a great deal of context for these numbers.
 That way we can understand graduation rates better.
 It turns out that most negative interpretations of current graduation rates do not accurately reflect contextualized data.
 These rates are actually much better than they appear.